praveenr2998/Unsupervised-Labelling/README.md

 * topic_info.csv
 * topic_label_dict.json

-The final_labelled_data.csv contains the labelled data along with the ID of the data point.
+The final_labelled_data.csv contains the labels along with true labels.
 The labelled_data_confident.json and labelled_data_non_confident.json contains the labelled data for good and poor quality data respectively.
 The trained topic model is stored in the **models/topic_models** folder with the name **trained_model_{hash_key}**.

 -----------------